Lisa Holmlund (f.d Bergmark)

 ReWork-SCI

 My thesis, titled ‘Return to work: exploring paths toward work after spinal cord injury and designing a rehabilitation intervention’, was funded by the Doctoral School in Health Care Sciences and doctoral grants from the Norrbacka Eugenia Foundation.
 This work aimed to generate knowledge about return to work and to develop and evaluate the design and feasibility of a complex intervention that can complement the current return-to-work (RTW) systems.
 The findings illustrated the complexity and positioning of RTW within social, labour market, and societal contexts.
 Furthermore, the results showed fragmented support in RTW after SCI and the risk of absent or delayed RTW processes.
 The development of ReWork-SCI involves person-centred, structured, and coordinated support when returning to work.
 The intervention was feasible in a clinical context, but remodelling is necessary before evaluating its effectiveness.
-Further research aims to develop a new and adapted ReWork-SCI program, and the prototype of program delivery for sustainable employment after spinal cord injury through co-creation is planned.
+Further research aims to develop a new and adapted ReWork-SCI program and the prototype of program delivery for sustainable employment after spinal cord injury through co-creation is planned.

-During my postdoc studies at the Unit of Intervention and Implementation Research for Worker Health, Institute of Environmental Medicine, Karolinska Institutet I was involved in the CORE and the PROSA project.
+During my postdoc studies at the Unit of Intervention and Implementation Research for Worker Health, Institute of Environmental Medicine, Karolinska Institutet, I was involved in the CORE and the PROSA project.

-In the context of my postdoc, I was awarded postdoctoral support from AFA Insurance for the project, "A problem-solving intervention to increase return to work among people on sick leave due to CMDs - effects on short-term sick leave, psychosocial factors, and balance in everyday life?"
+PROSA In the context of my postdoc, I was awarded postdoctoral support from AFA Insurance for the project, "A problem-solving intervention to increase return to work among people on sick leave due to CMDs - effects on short-term sick leave, psychosocial factors, and balance in everyday life?"
 This project was conducted in collaboration with the University of Groningen, Professor Ute Bültmann, and researchers at the universities of Gävle and Gothenburg.
 The results showed that sick leave due to CMDs was understood as related to experiences of accumulated events situated in different social, cultural, and societal contexts of everyday life.
 Moreover, the findings showed that psychosocial work demands and work-to-home interference are associated with a longer time to RTW after sick leave due to CMDs.
 Overall, the results indicate the need for a continuous and transparent dialogue between employees and employers and that the influence of organisational culture and structure must be reviewed in accommodating employees on sick leave due to CMDs.

 Uppsala University, Public health, working life and rehabilitation

 As an associated researcher at Uppsala University, Department of Public Health and Caring Sciences, I am involved in two projects relating to prerequisites for increased inclusion and sustainability in working life for young adults with OCD and ADHD.
-These projects aim to a) investigate what characterises different patterns of work participation, sick leave, and unemployment in the case of OCD and ADHD and what role co-morbidity and gender have for this
+These projects aim to a) investigate what characterises different patterns of work participation, sick leave, and unemployment in the case of OCD and ADHD and what role co-morbidity and gender have for this, and b) deepen the knowledge of individual and societal prerequisites for work entry and sustainable work participation.

-Division of Physioterapy, Karolinska Institutet
+Division of Physiotherapy, Karolinska Institutet

 Teaching